liebki/MinecraftServerForkDownloads/README.md

 ---

 ## Future Plans
-- Implement the missing server/loader types with scripts and workflows (GitHub Actions) like forge, neoforge, sponge and fabric.
+- Implement the missing server/loader types with scripts and workflows (GitHub Actions) like forge, neoforge and fabric.
-- Maybe make the buildtools-script use multiple threads to enhance the build time
+- Maybe make the buildtools-script use multiple threads to enhance the build time.
 - Automatically create a unified list containing direct download links for all Minecraft versions across all server types for the easiest access!
+- Add auto download of newest buildtools to buildtools_script.
+- Add automatic retrieval of all minecraft versions for all scripts that are hard-coded right now.

 ---